-Food is energy to the body, but how we break down what we eat depends on our digestive enzymes.
+Food is energy to the body, but how we break down what we eat depends on how healthy our digestive enzymes are.
 Digestion starts when we are grinding food in the mouth.
 The digestive process continues as we break down the contents in our stomach and the remainder of the digestive tract.
-Complex food molecules are broken down into simpler structures—including sugars and amino acids—that can travel within the blood to nourish tissues or be stored in cells.
+Complex food molecules are broken down into simpler structures—including sugars and amino acids—that can travel within the blood to nourish tissues or can be stored in cells.
 That reservoir of chemical bonds and simpler molecules depends on yet another set of variations that set us apart: health, where we live, how we live, and genetic predispositions.

 Fats provide about nine calories per gram versus carbohydrates and proteins, which support us with an average of four calories per gram.
 Most fiber is loaded with only one or two calories per gram because our digestive enzymes can’t easily break down most plant-based cells.
 However, if we prepare those foods correctly or chew them more thoroughly, they can provide more energy (i.e., more calories).

 If you gave this salad to a teenage football player who was six feet tall and who weighed 200 pounds, he would probably eat it in four bites in less than 30 seconds and gain from it less than 150 calories of energy, which he could burn off within 40 minutes of walking.
-If you gave the same salad to Grandma, who was 5’5” tall and weighed 140 pounds, suppose it took her ten minutes to eat the same portion.
+If you gave the same salad to Grandma, who was 5’5” tall and who weighed 140 pounds, suppose it took her ten minutes to eat the same portion.
 She could store over 500 calories from eating that salad, which would generate enough energy to sustain her throughout a four-hour walk.
 Sellers bend facts for their own benefit the seller.

 Attempting to measure calorie intake serves only one purpose.
 Calorie counts provide yet another excuse for eating artificial food products, crackers, and other foods low in nutritional value with empty calories, foods loaded with synthetic byproducts to make the product appear the way more wholesome foods do and to satisfy your cravings.
 You “feed” a psychological problem.